wtbarras/AthMetric/README.md

 Testing will be done with pytest.
 Currently there are none, but they're coming soon.

 # Goal
-There are two main goals that will be acheived during this project:
+There are three main goals that will be acheived during this project:

 1. Create a fitness tracker app that provides more evidence based insights than the current market leaders.
 Athletes should be able to see fine grain breakdowns of how differences in training effect their results.
 2. Become proficient with technologies that I am currently a novice with, such as Flask, Sql, Google Cloud, and Docker.
 This will mean that some solutions might be overkill for the given situation, but a simpler solution might not help further this goal.
+3. Expose aggregated anonymized user data via an API.
+This will allow others to benefit from the data that is collected.

 # Progress
 Currently the database and surrounding utilities are being set up.
 Right now, there are methods to add or display users, runs, and shoes.